ivancea/hammerfight-io/README.md

 > 💡 Some parts of this section may have not been implemented yet

 Logic and physics run both in the client and in the server, as to avoid having things stuck in the client if there's latency spikes.
+They use using Rapier2D for physics.
 Every time the server updates something, it's broadcasted to the clients in that room.
 Clients receive it, and override their local state.
 This way, the client both predict the game, while they keep moving.